denis-beurive/java-by-the-command-line/example-3/README.md

 ### With the default Manifest

-A default manifest is created. **This manifest does not declare any main class**.
+A default manifest is created. **This manifest does not declare any `main` method** (the `main` method is the application's entry point).
+Thus, if you want to "execute the JAR file", then you need to tell the JVM which class contains the `main` method.

 ```powershell
 cd $env:ROOT_DIR\class